SoumiDas/VTruST/README.md

 For the inbuilt torch model, the last layer name for ResNet implementations, is ```self.fc``` ; hence for extracting the last layer output, the line will turn to ```params = model.fc.weight```.

-Overall, while using any other torch models,  one needs to definitely know:

-1. the last layer name for computing gradients.
+Overall, while using any other torch models,  one needs to definitely know the last layer name for computing gradients.

-2. the layer name from where feature has to be extracted.

-3. the feature dimension of extracted features, which can be specified beforehand in config_create.py under the key ‘featuredim’.

 <b> Change in training parameters </b>